Strategies Analyzed for the Gradual Termination of the State of Exception in the Southern Macrozone

 Thus, from the legislative side, there was a call to expedite projects such as the Rules on the Use of Force (RUF) and the modernization of the Intelligence Law.

-Despite the decrease in violence, legislators noted that armed groups persist: "Throughout all these years under the state of exception, little has been done to limit these groups' access to weapons or bring them to justice."
+Despite the reduction in violence, legislators noted that armed groups persist: "Throughout all these years under the state of exception, little has been done to limit these groups' access to weapons or bring them to justice."

 The Minister of the Interior, Álvaro Elizalde, stated that an evaluation is currently being conducted to analyze the possibility of de-escalating the measure in light of the decrease in rural violence incidents.